Androjerson/football_dataset_analysis_postgres/README.md

 Football dataset is  football-related data covering the Top5 leagues in Europe from 2014-2020.
 The analytics team wants to perform some major analysis such as the top players scored the most goals.
 We as a data engineer, our role is
-1.To get the data from source which is in CSV format 2.Do data manipulation and data cleaning  with the help of pandas python library 3.Load the data into PostgreSQL with the python postgres connector psycopg2
+1. To get the data from source which is in CSV format
+2. Do data manipulation and data cleaning  with the help of pandas python library
+3. Load the data into PostgreSQL with the python postgres connector psycopg2

 ## Dataset: